 Out Of Body Experiences

-While your consciousness wanders about the grids, you can have all sorts of OBEs.
+While your consciousness wanders through the grids, you can have all sorts of OBEs.
 The most common:

 Messages from OBEs can come from anywhere in the grids and are subjective in interpretation: It's like plugging into a switchboard and getting the message.